atom/atom/docs/rfcs/001-updateable-bundled-packages.md

 ## Explanation

-Any bundled Atom package can opt in to new updates released via `apm` by adding `"coreUpdateable": true` to its `package.json` file.
+Any bundled Atom package can opt in to new updates released via `apm` by adding `"coreUpdatable": true` to its `package.json` file.
 This causes `apm` to consider it as part of the list of packages it checks for updates.
 If a community (non-bundled) package sets this field to `true` or `false` it will be ignored as it's only relevant to bundled packages.

-Atom shows update notifications for updateable bundled packages whenever they are available so long as those updates support the engine version of the current Atom build.
+Atom shows update notifications for Updatable bundled packages whenever they are available so long as those updates support the engine version of the current Atom build.
 Bundled package updates can also be found and installed in the Settings view's *Updates* tab.

-The `dalek` package is aware of the new "updateable" metadata and excludes updated bundled packages from its deprecation warnings.
+The `dalek` package is aware of the new "Updatable" metadata and excludes updated bundled packages from its deprecation warnings.

 ### User Experience Examples